The simple guide to selling beats every successful producer should read

 How could we forget about the big names in the content industry?
 Instagram and TikTok are the main platforms to get your beats out there.

 Just remember, don’t use these platforms to spam your followers or anyone else.
 Social Media is great for expressing yourself, and really showcase your personality.

+Nowadays, people want to know who you are, what you do and your story as a whole with its ups and downs.
 Keep it simple and honest, and bring your audience into your creative process, daily life and things you enjoy.